Mapping of Uzbekistan and the Silk Road

 As Sheibanid rule expanded and was consolidated over large areas of Central Asia, Bukhara was the first to benefit from this prosperity, and the majority of the most celebrated and striking monuments that distinguish the city today date from this period.
 Many of these reflect Bukhara's status as a spiritual, cultural, and economic center, such as the remarkable Poi-Kalyan complex, consisting of the Kalyan mosque, minaret, and the Mir-i Arab madrassah.

-The Lyabi-Khauz ensemble similarly dates from this period, as well as the Kosh madrassah and the Gaukushon madrassah.
-The Taki Sarafon (Dome of the Moneychangers) and the Taki-Tilpak-Furushan (Dome of the Headguard Sellers) both hint at the vibrant commercial activity that was taking place in Bukhara in this period.
+The Lyabi-Khauz ensemble, the Kosh madrassah, and the Gaukushon madrassah also date from this period.
+The Taki Sarafon (Dome of the Moneychangers) and the Taki-Tilpak-Furushan (Dome of the Headguard Sellers) both hint at the vibrant commercial activity that was taking place in Bukhara during this period.
 The Magoki Kurns and Abdullaziz-Khan madrassah were added in the mid-17th century.

 This historic old town is, in fact, the most complete example of a medieval city in Central Asia today.
-Its well-preserved urban structure and striking medieval architecture, as well as the remains of many covered bazaars, all reflect the influence of the Silk Roads throughout Bukhara's long history.
+Its well-preserved urban structure, striking medieval architecture, and the remains of many covered bazaars all reflect the influence of the Silk Roads throughout Bukhara's long history.

 Interesting reading : https://en.unesco.org/silkroad